-Solutions to the exercises from the Coding Assignments will be posted to our Canvas site immediately before our next class session.
+Solutions to Coding Assignments will be posted to our Canvas site just before our next online class session.
 You can expect us to review your solutions and mine at the beginning of our next class.

 A major goal for this course is to build your proficiency in self-evaluation of your work.
-To build this skill, we will expect you to be able to estimate your grade on each Coding Assignment.
-The solutions to coding assignments posted to our Canvas site and our review of those solutions during the next class will serve as your primary feedback for the Coding Assignment.
+To build this skill, I will expect you to be able to estimate your grade on each Coding Assignment.
+The solutions to coding assignments posted to our Moodle site and our review of those solutions during the next class will serve as your primary feedback for the Coding Assignment.

 As secondary feedback, your Coding Assignment submissions will be graded and commented upon.
-This feedback will be published to the Canvas assignment submission activity within 2 weeks.
+This feedback will be published to the Moodle assignment submission activity within 2 weeks.